Manju-crz/sql_mini_project/README.md

 - **Azure Database Connection**
 We extend our gratitude to Azure for its cloud database solutions, which allow us to securely access and manage our online databases.
 The scalability and managed services offered by Azure have been instrumental in supporting our application's needs and ensuring high availability.

+- **Hex Platform**
+We would like to acknowledge the Hex platform for its innovative approach to collaborative data analysis.
+Hex has empowered our team to seamlessly explore, analyze, and visualize data in an integrated environment.
+Its combination of coding capabilities and no-code options has greatly enhanced our workflow, allowing for effective collaboration and insight sharing among team members.
+We appreciate the tools and features Hex provides, which have significantly contributed to the success of our data-driven projects.

 ## Contact Information